 What different types of tests are available?

-Your hearing and audiology specialist will administer the hearing test that is best for your particular situation.
+Your audiologist will administer the hearing test that is best for your situation.
 However, there are a few standard types.

 How long does this type of test take?

-How much does a hearing test cost in Perth?
+How much does this test cost in Perth?

-Absolutely not.
 Our audiologist will test your ability to detect sounds in each ear at different frequencies, tones, volumes, and lengths.
-You might find some of the bells or beeps a bit repetitive after a while, but since a hearing test does not last long, you don’t have to worry.
+You might find some of the bells or beeps a bit repetitive after a while, but since this test does not last long, you don’t have to worry.
 They may also look in your ear using an otoscope, but this is a non-invasive check and takes just a few seconds.

 Regular testing and prevention are the best methods.
 But if you run into any of these signs, you may want to ring up an audiologist.